Chocolate Chip Granola Bars

 Step by Step Overview:

 Oats – If the oats you’re using have been sitting in your pantry for a while, give them a smell before using.
-Oats can go rancid fairly quickly, and ruin the taste of your overnight oats.
-Use fresh, quality oats.
+Oats can go rancid fairly quickly, and ruin the taste of your oats.
+Use fresh, quality whole grain oats.
 My two favorite brands are Bob’s Red Mill and McCann’s Irish Oatmeal.
+Do not use quick-cooking oats here.

 Chocolate chips – Guittard is my absolute favorite company for chocolate, and it’s fairly easy to find now (I’ve seen it at Whole Foods and Target).
-Scharffen Berger, Valrhona, and Ghirardelli are also good choices.
+Scharffen Berger, Valrhona, and Ghirardelli are also good choices for the semi-sweet chocolate chips.

-Stir together to distribute the ingredients, then pour in a mixture of honey, oil, and vanilla extract:
+Using a rubber spatula, stir together to distribute the dry ingredients, then pour in a mixture of honey, oil, and vanilla extract:

 Oils You can Use